w-henderson/Pogostick/doc/filesystem.md

 | `0x0006..0x0200` | `[u8; 506]` | any | Part or the entirety of the data for this file. |

 # Interacting with PFS within Pogostick
 Pogostick's integration with the PFS is still limited, as is the filesystem itself.
 You can currently traverse directories with the `cd` command, create text files with `wt`, read text files with `rt`, create directories with `mkdir`, and list directories with `ls` or `dir` at your choosing.
-There is currently no way of deleting files, although this is being developed.
+You can remove files with `rm` and directories with `rmdir` as you would expect.

 ```
 pogo:$~/ mkdir example_dir